mark-watson/Java-AI-Book/manuscript/wordnet.md

 }
 ~~~~~~~~

 The Java class **PointerTargetNode** (line 39) contains two instance variables: a **Sysnset** and a pointer type (e.g., noun or verb).
-The class **Synset** contains a part of speech (e.g., a noun), pointers to related synsets, descriptive words (or lamas) for the synset, and a descriptive gloss that we have seen examples of.
+The class **Synset** contains a part of speech (e.g., a noun), pointers to related synsets, descriptive words (or lemmas) for the synset, and a descriptive gloss that we have seen examples of.
 The class **IndexWord** contains a part of speech for the current word sense, a descriptive word (lemma) and a list of available synsets.

 Earlier you saw two screen shots examining the output data in a IntelliJ Community Edition debug session.
 To better understand the Java interface to WordNet, I suggest also setting breakpoints to examine the data structures used by the **net.sf.extjwnl** library, especially the Java classes **net.sf.extjwnl.data** and **net.sf.extjwnl.data.IndexWord**.

 ## Other Type Relationships Supported by WordNet

 The WordNet lexical database is an ongoing research project that includes many years of effort by professional linguists.
 My own use of WordNet over the last ten years has been simple, mainly using the database to determine synonyms (called synsets in WordNet) and looking at the possible parts of speech of words.
-For reference (from the [Wikipedia article on WordNet](http://en.wikipedia.org/wiki/WordNet)), here is a small subset of the type of relationships contained in WordNet for verbs shown by examples (also from the [Wikipedia article](http://en.wikipedia.org/wiki/WordNet):
+For reference (from the [Wikipedia article on WordNet](http://en.wikipedia.org/wiki/WordNet)), here is a small subset of the type of relationships contained in WordNet for verbs shown by examples (also from the [Wikipedia article](http://en.wikipedia.org/wiki/WordNet)):

 - hypernym: travel (less general) is an hypernym of movement (more general)
 -entailment: to sleep is entailed by to snore because you must be asleep to snore